jouniverse/rainman/README.md

 ## Description

-**Rainman** (officially named [USWeather](https://www.usweather.info)) is a weather app for US locations.
+**Rainman** (officially called [USWeather](https://www.usweather.info)) is a weather app for US locations.
 The user can select a location and check the current weather and the forecast for the next 7 days, as well as some climate data for the location.
 The hourly weather forecast is _"updated every hour approximately 5 minutes after the hour"_<sup>1</sup>.

 ## Data Sources

 **NOAA** (National Oceanic and Atmospheric Administration) provides the weather<sup>2</sup> and climate<sup>3</sup> data for the app.
 The APIs are free US government services.
 The weather data is updated every hour.
-Radar imagery as well as satellite imagery, like the GeoColor CONUS<sup>4</sup> view are updated more frequently.
+Radar imagery as well as satellite imagery, like the **GeoColor CONUS**<sup>4</sup> view are updated more frequently.
 Climate data is from the last 10 years, if available.
 Otherwise older data is displayed.

 ## UI